Microsoft counts on shooter game 'Titanfall' to fire up Xbox One sales

-SAN FRANCISCO (Reuters) - Microsoft Corp is betting on making sci-fi combat game “Titanfall” a hit big enough to boost sales of its Xbox One videogame device, helping it catch up in terms of sales with rival Sony Corp’s PlayStation 4 console.
+SAN FRANCISCO, March 10 (Reuters) - Microsoft Corp is betting on making sci-fi combat game “Titanfall” a hit big enough to boost sales of its Xbox One videogame device, helping it catch up in terms of sales with rival Sony Corp’s PlayStation 4 console.

 Retailers are gearing up to get in on the buzz that has built up around the release of the game, one of the most anticipated new products for the latest version of the Xbox, by hosting over 6,000 midnight launch events worldwide.